 The Indigenous Literacy Foundation is proud to have the support of our Patron and Ambassadors.

 Dame Quentin Alice Louise Bryce AD, CVO was the 25th Governor-General of Australia, September 2008 - March 2014.
 She was the first woman to take up the office, and is noted as a pioneer in contemporary Australian society, with more than 40 years of experience in reform, community building and leadership.
 She was previously the Governor of Queensland from 2003 to 2008.

-Graduating with a Bachelor of Arts and Bachelor of Laws from The University of Queensland, Quentin Bryce has had a rich and distinguished career as an academic, lawyer, community and human rights advice, senior public officer and university college principal.
+Graduating with a Bachelor of Arts and Bachelor of Law from The University of Queensland, Quentin Bryce has had a rich and distinguished career as an academic, lawyer, community and human rights advisor, senior public officer and university college principal.

 Ms Bryce’s former roles – some, among firsts for women in this country – include: